After a year of intensive development Keystone 6 has achieved a General Availability release! We’ve graduated to the

-@keystone-6 namespace on npm, and will commit to a stable set of APIs for you to build on confidently.
+@keystone-6 namespace on npm and have a stable set of APIs that you can confidently build on 🚀

 @keystone-6 on npm.

 Maturity, community, & next-gen Admin UI